openvinotoolkit/openvino/docs/index.md

 OpenVINO also makes use of open-source and Intel™ tools for traditional graphics processing and performance management.
 Intel® Media SDK supports accelerated rich-media processing, including transcoding.
 OpenVINO™ optimizes calls to the rich OpenCV and OpenVX libraries for processing computer vision workloads.
 And the new DL Streamer integration further accelerates video pipelining and performance.

-Besides of the [Post-training Optimization Tool](@ref pot_README) which can be used to quantize the model, the [Neural Network Compression Framework (NNCF)](https://github.com/openvinotoolkit/nncf) can be used for model fine-tuning improving INT8 quantization or even applying more aggressive compression methods such as filter pruning, sparsity and binarization to further speedup model inference and reduce its footprint.
+Besides of the [Post-training Optimization Tool](@ref pot_README) which can be used to quantize the model, the [Neural Network Compression Framework (NNCF)](https://github.com/openvinotoolkit/nncf) can be used for model fine-tuning INT8 quantization or even applying more aggressive compression methods such as filter pruning, sparsity and binarization to further speedup model inference and reduce its footprint.

 For a full browser-based studio integrating these other key tuning utilities, try the [Deep Learning Workbench](@ref workbench_docs_Workbench_DG_Introduction).